-The cousins Chaisson are part of the sixth generation of a heralded legacy of fiddlers and folk musicians from the island.
-When Jake would visit PEI a late -night kitchen party was sure to follow - fiddles and friends, guitars and Guinness, banjos and bad jokes.
-As their trunk of traditional and original tunes - some with an Irish influence, some Scottish, others rooted in the Canadian Maritimes - started to fill up, the trio realized it was time to put some to tape and take them on the road.
-The result is The East Pointers who are already attracting attention across the world.
+The formation of The East Pointers was inevitable - when Jake would visit PEI (from his home in Ontario) with any of his collaborators or the Chaissons were passing through Ontario on tour, a late-night kitchen party was sure to follow – fiddles and friends, guitars and Guinness, banjos and bad jokes.
+As their trunk of traditional and original tunes and songs – some with an Irish influence, some Scottish, others rooted in the Maritimes – started to fill up, the trio realized it was time to put some to tape and take them on the road.